-As we go on, we saw the people in Batad planting and harvesting their crops.
+As we went on, we saw the people in Batad planting and harvesting their crops.
 Needless to say, the rice they sow and reaped helps the locals for their everyday living.

 We were all tired and thirsty but the hiking must go on.
 Heading farther, we were able to see a shed with a man selling some cold drinks.
 We didn’t miss the chance to buy some.
 It was quite expensive yet reasonable.

 There will be a greater view as you reach a higher altitude.
-Ate Irene said that we are approximately 1,300 meter above sea level.
+Ate Irene said that we are approximately 1,300 meters above sea level.

-On our way down was less challenging because it was different.
-It’s a concrete stairs which helped us walk down easier.
+Our way down was less challenging because it was different.
+It’s a concrete stair which helped us walk down easier.

-Batad Rice Terraces adventure would not be complete without visiting its falls- Tappiyah Falls, it is a wonder secluded at the back of the Batad Rice Terraces.
+Batad Rice Terraces adventure would not be complete without visiting its falls- Tappiyah Falls is a wonder secluded at the back of the Batad Rice Terraces.

-It was the best falls I have seen ever, it will literally take your breath away.
+It was the best fall I have seen ever, it will take your breath away.
 The water is so cold which will freshen you up after a very exhausting hike.
 Tappiyah Falls is huge and is said to be 32 feet high, the water is very clear and the current is strong.
 There are rocks underneath the waterfalls where you can sit to relax or make stone balancing as high as your height.
-We stayed there for minutes and didn’t miss the chance to wade in the water before we go back.
-The falls is really the perfect reward after the tiring hike you experienced.
+We stayed there for minutes and didn’t miss the chance to wade in the water before we went back.
+The falls are the perfect reward after the tiring hike you experienced.

 Do you want to know how difficult the trek back was?
-We walked through village at the middle of the amphitheatre terraces.
+We walked through the village in the middle of the amphitheater terraces.
 After passing through the village, the path was the most difficult part.
-No joke, you will climb an unending staircase with steps that is a feet or two.
+No joke, you will climb an unending staircase with steps that are a foot or two.

-After our trek, we returned at our homestay, bone-weary.
-But of course nothing beats our experience of trekking through the “stairway to the heaven”.
+After our trek, we returned to our homestay, bone-weary.
+But of course, nothing beats our experience of trekking through the “stairway to heaven”.

 Things To Consider:

-- The last place for phone reception is at the Saddle Point.
+- The last place for phone reception is at Saddle Point.

 - Always greet people you meet along the way not only in Batad Rice Terraces but also in places you visit as a show of respect and courtesy.